oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Validation Rules

 Upon receiving a Referenced Token, a Relying Party MUST first perform the validation of the Referenced Token - e.g., checking for expected attributes, valid signature and expiration time.
 The processing rules for Referenced Tokens (such as JWT or CWT) MUST precede any evaluation of a Referenced Token's status.
 For example, if a token is evaluated as being expired through the "exp" (Expiration Time) but also has a status of 0x00 ("VALID"), the token is considered expired.
-If the validation procedures for the Referenced Token determine it is invalid, no further procedures regarding Status List MUST be performed, e.g. fetching a Status List Token, unless the Referenced Token procedures or the use case require further evaluation.
+If the validation procedures for the Referenced Token determine it is invalid, further procedures regarding Status List MUST NOT be performed, e.g. fetching a Status List Token, unless the Referenced Token procedures or the use case require further evaluation.

 If this validation is not successful, the Referenced Token MUST be rejected.
 If the validation was successful, the Relying Party MUST perform the following validation steps to evaluate the status of the Referenced Token: